-Welcome to Senja videregående skole in Finnfjordbotn!
+1 Welcome to Senja videregående skole in Finnfjordbotn

 Senja videregående skole in Finnfjordbotn is a school with strong academic traditions, and strong emphasis on monitoring each student individually.
-Over the years, our school has developed an international school environment with many exchange students and the International Baccalaureate Diploma Programme - an international programme which is offered at around 4000 schools in 150 countries.
+Over the years, our school has developed an international school environment with many exchange students and the International Baccalaureate Diploma Programme - an international programme which is offered at more than 4000 schools all over the world.
 Senja vgs has been the northernmost IB world school until 2014!